blacksyrose/Rentuki/README.md

 The application provides tools for managing tenants and units, recording rental payments, tracking maintenance and expenses, generating monthly summaries and reports, managing receipts, and providing tenants with read-only portal access.

-The project was developed as a practical full-stack web application to strengthen my experience with **React, database integration, application logic, testing, and troubleshooting**.
+The project was developed as a practical full-stack web application to strengthen my experience with **React, database integration, application logic, testing, troubleshooting, technical problem-solving.**.

 ---